klazarsk/sudo-ninja/docs/sudo-chop.5.md

 **-D | --debug**
-  Debug mode which turns on sleeps, pause breaks waiting for keypress to continue, allowing for review and analysis of intermediate files
+  Debug mode which turns on sleeps, pause breaks waiting for keypress to continue, allowing for review and analysis of intermediate files (this debug mode does not turn on the bash debugger; for the bash debugger use -vvv | --plaid)

 **-e | --expire**
   Expiration tags driven by EXP MM/DD/YY or EXP MM/DD/YYYY